Where the Wild Things Are: The Out of Bounds Planets

 Each planet has its own characteristics or theme.
 When they go out of bounds, they are no longer bound by the rules of the Sun, and thus go beyond the expected limitations of their character.
 Eccentricities abound, and traditional planetary qualities, both positive and negative, are exaggerated to the extreme.

-Any aspects the OOB planet makes in the chart will be enhanced as well.
+Any aspects the OOB planet makes in the chart will be enhanced, and its orb of influence is greatly expanded, as well.
 For example, a hard aspect (conjunction, square, or opposition) from Pluto to the OOB Moon would make the effects of this challenging aspect even more pronounced in the native’s character.
+Or, a planet that is just out of orb by traditional calculations will most certainly be picked up in the orb of influence by this out of bounds planet.

 The Moon and the inner planets, Mercury, Venus, and Mars, go out of bounds most frequently (the Sun never goes out of bounds as it sets the standard for all the other planets).
 The other planets go out of bounds less frequently; Uranus and Pluto tend to stay there for longer periods and then disappear into being in bounds for long periods as well.
 This tends to cause upsets and revolutions in mass consciousness and collective behaviors.